-My husband is really getting into the whole eco friendly lifestyle.
+My husband is really getting into the whole eco-friendly lifestyle.
 I have even heard him telling friends and family how little trash we throw away each week.
-I ‘m glad he doesn’t think I’m a complete nutcase!
+I’m glad he doesn’t think I’m a complete nutcase!
 So, recently he asked me “Which is better for the environment: Asphalt or Concrete roads?”
-To be honest, I had never given it much thought so I did a little research and thought I would share!
+To be honest, I had never given it much thought.
+I decided to do a little research and thought I would share my findings.

 Table of Contents